areyesq89/HumanTissuesDEU/README.md

 The code is organized as an **R** package containing 6 different vignettes that reproduce different aspects of the manuscript:

-* Vignette `01_precomputedObjects.Rmd` contains the code to generated the pre-computed objects from this package.
+* Vignette `01_precomputedObjects.Rmd` contains the code used to generate the pre-computed objects provided in this package.
 * Vignette `02_figure1Analysis.Rmd` contains analyses and code related to Figure 1.
 * Vignette `03_figure2Analysis.Rmd` contains analyses and code related to Figure 2.
 * Vignette `04_figure3Analysis.Rmd` contains analyses and code related to Figure 3.